subvertnormality/mosaic/README.md

 ![Pattern length selector](/designs/Images/song_mode_sequencer.png)

+## Save and load

+You can save and load your creation in the param menu.
+On save, you will be prompted for a name.

+When the sequencer is not playing, it will autosave with the name "autosave" after 60 seconds.
+When autosaving, your norns will briefly display the _Mosaic_ logo and your grid will flash.
+When you launch _Mosaic_ the autosave will be automatically be loaded.
+Be careful to save into a named slot if you want to keep your creation forever!

 ## Custom device maps

 You can define every device in your studio using the custom_midi_device_map.lua file in Mosaic/lib/user_config/.
 Copy the template and add your device's cc and midi information.